artcom/HeadStartVR/README.md

     * where you can toggle between dash and blink teleporter.
 * Simulate AR with a tablet
     * An additional camera on the tablet renders 'Everything' + the AR Layer on a rendertexture, which acts as tablet display
+* Using the Vive Trackers and have a symbol of it

 ## Software
 * UnityHub